kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 // We're only talking about creating one module here but this is
 // the config setup for multiple modules.
 This is what's being
 // discussed because it's common practice to use multiple modules
-// in a site/app build, but the process for configuring a single
+// in a site/app build.
+The process for configuring a single
-// module is outlined over at:
+// module is discussed over at:
 // http://requirejs.org/docs/api.html#define.

 requirejs.config({